lukasion/portfolio/README.md

-# Portfolio Project with Laravel, Nuxt 3, and SSR Rendering
+# Portfolio Project with Nuxt 3, and SSR Rendering

 Welcome to my portfolio project!
 This web application showcases my skills and projects in a clean and efficient manner.
 The project is built using a powerful stack including Laravel, Nuxt 3, and SSR rendering for optimal performance.
 Additionally, I've utilized technologies such as Tailwind CSS, SCSS, Pinia, and MySQL to enhance the overall development experience.